 True stealth auroras picked up from UK equivalent latitudes only occur a few times a year and represent only a tiny percentage of auroras recorded.
 They are certainly not a worthy reason to advise people against using Glendale App because they might miss one.
 It is also difficult to justify advising people to ignore my app and stand outside, all night, every night, on the off-chance of catching a very austere show that it might not detect.
 My app will not fail to detect any worthy show.

-Over six years of research and development has gone into the app.
+Over eight years of research and development has gone into the app.
 I spent the years from 2013 through to 2015 photographing the night sky at intervals of 5 to 20 minutes.
 The stages of the aurora were then correlated against magnetometer and satellite data.
 At the time, this involved using a ruler to measure the deflections on the Stackplot graphs and calculating the magnitude from the scales.

 I analysed precisely which data sources and signatures were needed to produce visible auroras here on the Isle of Skye.
 I also looked in detail at the effects that twilight and moon had on the levels at which auroras became visible.
 I worked with photographers around the UK to determine how the various latitudes affected the visibility of the aurora compared to Skye.